 It is notable that the G7X Mark III has a microphone port, which is missing on the SX420.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the G7X Mark III and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the G7X Mark III followed on from the Canon G7X Mark II.
+The G7X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark III and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark III: